 - Mulch to save on watering.
 The City provides low-cost mulch that you can spread on your garden beds to hold water, discourage weeds and keep the soil cooler, making your plants happier.
 City of Fayetteville mulch costs $10 per scoop plus tax (one scoop equals approximately 2.5 cubic yards or the bed of a pick-up truck).

 - Choose to walk or bike instead of driving whenever you are able.
 Cutting back on car emissions can have a positive impact on your carbon footprint.

 - Keep your car well maintained and tires inflated properly to keep it running as efficiently as possible.

 - Choose to buy local produce: the food you purchase at the Fayetteville Farmers Market has driven a much shorter distance to reach you than the food you find at the grocery store.
 Similarly, focus on food that's in-season.
 Blueberries in winter have come an awfully long way to get here.

 - Bring your own shopping bags.
-Plastic bags are one of the top sources of pollution in our streams and rivers: and plastic bags, though they deteriorate in sunlight, can take hundreds of years to decompose, if ever, in a landfill.
+Plastic bags are one of the top sources of pollution in our streams and rivers.
+Though they deteriorate in sunlight, plastic bags can take hundreds of years to decompose, if ever, in a landfill.

 - Choose minimal packaging.
 Whenever you can, opt for products that are not packaged in unnecessary plastic.
 Use bar soap and shampoo to cut back on plastic bottles.